2023 Best Political Science & Government Schools in Oregon

 Top 10 Best Political Science & Government Schools

-You’ll join some of the best and brightest minds around you if you attend Willamette University.
-The school came in at #2 on this year’s Best Political Science & Government Schools in Oregon list.
+You’ll be in good company if you decide to attend Willamette University.
+It ranked #2 on our 2023 Best Political Science & Government Schools in Oregon list.
 Willamette is a small private not-for-profit school located in the midsize city of Salem.

 The average amount in student loans that political science majors at Willamette take out is $17,964.

-Out of the 10 schools in Oregon that were part of this year’s ranking, University of Portland landed the # 3 spot on the list.
-Located in the large city of Portland, University of Portland is a private not-for-profit school with a small student population.
+A rank of #3 on this year’s list means University of Portland is a great place for political science and government students.
+Located in the city of Portland, University of Portland is a private not-for-profit school with a small student population.

 After completing their degree, political science graduates from University of Portland carry an average student debtload of $24,250.

-Read full report on Political Science & Government at University of Portland
+Full Political Science & Government at University of Portland Report

 The average amount in student loans that political science majors at Oregon State take out is $24,620.

-Read full report on Political Science & Government at Oregon State University
+Full Political Science & Government at Oregon State University Report

 On average, political science graduates from UO take out $20,979 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $581.

-With a ranking of #8, Portland State University did quite well on this year’s best schools for political science and government students.
+Portland State University landed the #8 spot in the 2023 rankings for the best political science and government programs.
 Located in the city of Portland, Portland State University is a public college with a fairly large student population.

 After completing their degree, political science graduates from Portland State University carry an average student debtload of $27,250.

-Western Oregon University did quite well in this year’s ranking of the best schools for political science and government students.
-It came in at #9 on the list.
+Western Oregon University ranked #9 on this year’s Best Political Science & Government Schools in Oregon list.
 Western Oregon State College is a small public school located in the fringe town of Monmouth.

 Full Political Science & Government at Western Oregon University Report